Teacher For Inclusion

 You can collect these questions and answers and use them for a Socratic Seminar or a Four Corner Discussion.
 Pass out a list of the questions for students to work on at home.
 Have students return with their questions and answers.
 Elect two leaders to lead the discussion.
 Remain as an observer and allow for a meaningful discussion about the book.

-I like to take connections with the book a step deeper because of the importance of engaging the students by connecting them with the material.
+I like to take connections with the book a step further because it is important to engage the students by connecting them with the material.
 I have students look up quotes of things that happen in the book that remind them of something from their own lives.
 They write the quote and begin a connection with something like, “This reminds me of a time that….”
 Students catalogue the quotes and connections as they read through the book.

 It is important to note the purpose of reading a text.
 Students are always asking “what is the point of this?” and there is only a positive outcome if a teacher takes the time to answer this question.
 Some purpose of reading questions can be: